kensho-technologies/graphql-compiler/README.md

 }
 ```

 Macro definitions and macro uses are type checked.
-If a macro is invalid, or is used incorrectly,
+If a macro is invalid or is used incorrectly,
 the macro system will complain, rather than create an invalid query.

 #### Constraints for macro definitions